 This through-hole version of the logic probe kit was much easier to construct than the SMD version, and worked first time.
 A logic probe itself is a very useful tool to have and I highly recommend this kit for the beginner who enjoys projects and is growing their stable of test equipment on a budget.
-You can find the kit at Altronics and their distributors.
+You can find the kit at my store – Tronixlabs Australia.

 Latest posts by John Boxall (see all)

 - First Look – Arduino M0 Pro with 32 bit ARM Cortex M0 - October 28, 2015